 What is Cancer?

 Cancer is a disease that can initially have no notable symptoms, and many people with controlled forms of cancer are able to receive treatment without a major disturbance in their daily routine.
-However, more advanced stages of cancer significantly impair the ability of a sufferer to complete routine tasks.
+However, more advanced stages significantly impair the ability of a sufferer to complete routine tasks.
 Treatment options for cancer that is advanced and has spread are known to cause serious side effects that could render a person unable to work.
-When this occurs, it may be time for an individual to research whether they qualify for social security disability insurance (SSDI).
+When this occurs, it may be time for an individual to research whether they qualify for Social Security Disability Insurance (SSDI).

 Cancer is a term that is used for any situation in which the cells in the body uncontrollably divide.
-These abnormally dividing cells attack tissues in the body, and it is possible for cancer to spread to other parts of the body.
+These abnormally dividing cells attack tissues in the body, and it is possible for it to spread to other parts of the body.
 The cells can form in parts of the body, including: